itskdhere/ChatGPT-Discord-BOT/README.md

  5. Select `Start in production mode` & click `Next`.

- 6. Select a Firestore location nearest to your Server/VPS.
+ 6. Select a Firestore location nearest to your Server / VPS.
 This'll also set the Default GCP Resource Location & you can't change it later. <br> Then click `Enable`.

  7. Now goto `Project settings` & `Service accounts`.

  8. Under `Firebase Admin SDK` select `Node.js`.
 Then click `Generate new private key` and then click `Generate key`.

- 9. **Important:** Rename the downloaded json file to `firebaseServiceAccountKey.json`.
+ 9. **Important:** Rename the downloaded json file to `firebaseServiceAccountKey.json` .
 Any other name will not work here.
-Then put the json file in your bots directoty.
+Then put the json file in your bots directory.

 > ✨ Tip: check out these images [here](https://github.com/itskdhere/ChatGPT-Discord-BOT/tree/main/img)